Michael-K-Stein/SpotiFile/README.md

 + Scraping tracks from an album.
 + Scraping tracks from an artist.
 + Scraping playlists from a user.
++ Scraping playlists from a catergory.
 + Scraping a track from a track url.
 + Scraping artist images.
 + Scraping popular playlists' metadata and tracks.
 + Premium user token snatching (experimental).
 + Scraping song lyrics (time synced when possible).
 + Scraping track metadata.
++ Scraping category metadata.

 ---